 Bergen Pacific Studies: Research Projects

-The initial focus was Pacific Alternatives: Cultural Heritage and Political Innovation in Oceania (funded with NKR 9,7M during 2008-12 by the Research Council of Norway, and with 12 participating institutions) – a large international programme of original multidisciplinary research, museum studies and institutional cooperation on the European-North American-Pacific axis.
-Spin-off collaborative activities under “Pacific Alternatives” included path-breaking 3D digitalization of museum collections, support and training for Pacific national museums and cultural centres, an on-line repository for research on the Western Solomons, and a graduate scholarship programme for Pacific Islanders at the University of Hawai’i.
+The initial focus was Pacific Alternatives: Cultural Heritage and Political Innovation in Oceania (funded with NKR 9,8M during 2008-12 by the Research Council of Norway, and with 12 participating institutions) – a large international programme of original multidisciplinary research, museum studies and institutional cooperation on the European-North American-Pacific axis.
+Spin-off collaborative activities under “Pacific Alternatives” included path-breaking 3D digitalization in collections at the British Museum, support and training for Pacific national museums and cultural centres, a temporary online repository for research on the Western Solomons (following a devastating earthquake and tsunami in 2007 that destroyed government research files), and a graduate scholarship programme for Pacific Islanders at the University of Hawai’i.

 The BPS group expanded its international role in 2012 to take leadership of a pioneering large-scale European-Pacific research partnership in the European Consortium for Pacific Studies (ECOPAS), funded by the EU’s 7th Framework Programme (€1,5M for 2012-16) and tasked with advising European development assistance policy concerning the Pacific.
 With institutional partners in the UK, France, the Netherlands, Papua New Guinea and in the Pacific region at large through the 12-nation University of the South Pacific (USP), a central further ambition of ECOPAS was to develop pan-Pacific initiatives in research and higher education, particularly concerning the ethnographically grounded study of climate change and its diplomacy and politics.
 ECOPAS built an enduring global database of Pacific research (hosted by the French partner), wrote a Pacific Development Strategy for the European Parliament, and included a pioneering dissemination programme, in which the central element was the USP climate change stage production “Moana: the Rising of the Sea”.
 This production was brought to the Bergen International Festival in May 2015 by University of Bergen funding, and subsequently toured Europe (including a performance at the European Parliament) as part of ECOPAS dissemination.
 A professional film production (Moana Rua) resulted from the Bergen shows and was screened later in 2015 at the COP21 climate change conference in Paris.